quicwg/base-drafts/draft-ietf-quic-http.md

 ### CANCEL_PUSH {#frame-cancel-push}

 The CANCEL_PUSH frame (type=0x3) is used to request cancellation of server push prior to the push stream being created.
-The CANCEL_REQUEST frame identifies a server push request by Push ID (see {{frame-push-promise}}).
+The CANCEL_PUSH frame identifies a server push request by Push ID (see {{frame-push-promise}}).

 When a server receives this frame, it aborts sending the response for the